countable-web/open-source-corporation/peopleops/getting_started/TRELLO.md

 ### Progress Awareness

-**It's essential to maintain our clients informed about our current progress** on particular tasks, so our professional relationship is strengthened and trust is built.
+**It's essential to keep our clients informed about our current progress** on particular tasks, so our professional relationship is strengthened and trust is built.
 For this objective, we suggest that you:
 1) Take screenshots of finished progress (when applicable) and post on your trello ticket.
 2) Use checklists for keeping track of what's being done.
-3) Use of an "Ongoing..." tag, on the ticket that you're currently working on.
-4) Use of "Screencastify" chrome extension for recording short screencasts and attaching into your trello ticket
+3) Use of "Screencastify" chrome extension for recording short screencasts and attaching into your trello ticket

 ### The "critical" label